 Episode 12 - Preserving & fermenting

-Airs Thursday 28 December at 8pm on SBS
+Aired Thursday 28 December at 8pm on SBS.
+Watch on SBS On Demand here.

 In this week's episode, Maeve meets preserving supremo Pietro Demaio who shows her the ropes to a fiery Calabrese ‘Explosive Mix’ – a magnificent blend of chopped preserved vegetables perfect for bruschetta.
 From there she visits Korean food ambassador Heather Jeong who demonstrates how to make a vegan radish kimchi before chef, Somer Sivrioglu shares his secrets for making the red pepper paste in every Turkish pantry known as biber salçasi.